Why Company Culture Is Important In A Startup

 This doesn’t just create trouble when you want to hire people, it becomes a problem when clients start hearing you’re a miserable place because at the end of the day, nobody wants to work for a company that treats their employees badly.
 They’ll be thinking, if they treat their own that way, how do they treat outsiders?

-Respect works both ways, which means creating a culture where your team rave about you, will not only ensure you’ve got an inbox full of CV’s when you’re hiring, but it will also mean that you have positive client relationships, increasing the likelihood of more work thanks to positive referrals.
+Respect works both ways, which means creating a company culture where your team rave about you, will not only ensure you’ve got an inbox full of CV’s when you’re hiring, but it will also mean that you have positive client relationships, increasing the likelihood of more work thanks to positive referrals.

 It Sets The Foundations for The Future

-What they never tell you when you start a business is that the culture will drive everything.
+What they never tell you when you start a business is that the company culture will drive everything.

 It will drive how the processes and operations run within the company, it will influence the language people use about your company, and it will be the gentle stream that carries your business forward.